 Designed to provide instruction and practical experience in all production aspects of the college paper.
 Principles of editing, page design, photo display, handling advertising copy and paste-up will be emphasized, as well as the functions and responsibilities of page editors.
 Lect.
 2 hrs., Lab 4 hrs., Total 6 hrs. per wk.

-ENGL 298 Seminar and Project (see page 91)
+ENGL 298 Seminar and Project (1-5 cr.) (see pag- e 95)